Reduced perceptual error monitoring is a biomarker of autism

 Significance statement

 A characteristic of autism is cognitive “slowness” in updating expectations in new contexts.
 Our study shows that this cognitive difference is related to a reduced use of feedback, linked to atypical activity in a brain area involved in error detection and behavioral adjustment.
 Using EEG, we found that autistic individuals have weaker feedback-related signals and do not adjust their behavior as effectively as non-autistic individuals.
-This effect was significant enough to serve as a potential biomarker for autism.
+Together, these neurocognitive signals could serve as a biomarker for autism.
 This is the first time such brain responses have been measured in a perceptual task requiring continuous adjustments.
 Understanding these brain mechanisms can inform strategies to enhance learning and adaptability in autism, providing new insights into the neural basis of behavioral flexibility.

 Article activity feed